NativeScript/nativescript-cli/docs/man_pages/project/testing/build-android.md

 * `--key-store-alias` - Provides the alias for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias-password` - Provides the password for the alias specified with `--key-store-alias-password`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--copy-to` - Specifies the file path where the built `.apk` will be copied.
 If it points to a non-existent directory, it will be created.
 If the specified value is directory, the original file name will be used.
+* `--bundle` - Specifies that a bundler (e.g. webpack) should be used if one is present.
+* `--env.*` - Specifies additional flags that the bundler may process.
+May be passed multiple times.
+For example: `--env.uglify --env.snapshot`.

 ### Attributes
 `<API Level>` is a valid Android API level.
 For example: 22, 23.<% if(isHtml) { %> For a complete list of the Android API levels and their corresponding Android versions, click [here](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#platform).<% } %>